larskanis/eventbox/README.md

 Seeing curly braces instead of links?
 Switch to the [API documentation](https://www.rubydoc.info/github/larskanis/eventbox/master).

+The branch in `Queue#deq` shows a typical decision taking in Eventbox:
+If the call can be processed immediately it yields the result, else wise the result is added to a list to be processes later.
+It's important to check this list at each event which could signal the ability to complete the enqueued processing.
+This is done in `Queue#enq` in the above example.

-If you just need a queue it's better to stay at the Queue implementation of the standard library or [concurrent-ruby](https://github.com/ruby-concurrency/concurrent-ruby).
+If you just need a queue it's better to stay at the Queue implementations of the standard library or [concurrent-ruby](https://github.com/ruby-concurrency/concurrent-ruby).
 However if you want to cancel items in the queue for example, you need more control about waiting items or waiting callers than common thread abstractions offer.
+The same if you want to query and visualize the internal state of processing - that means the pending items in the queue.

 ### A more practical example